Neural Style Transfer: A Review: Discussions and Conclusions

 \section{Discussions and Conclusions}

 Over the past several years, NST has continued to become an inspiring research area, motivated by both scientific challenges and industrial demands.
 A considerable amount of researches have been conducted in the field of NST.
 Key advances in this field are summarised in Figure~\ref{fig:taxonomy}.
+A summary of the corresponding style transfer loss functions can be found in Table~\ref{table:lossfunction}.
 NST is quite a fast-paced area, and we are looking forwarding to more exciting works devoted to advancing the development of this field.

-During the period of preparing this review, we are also delighted to find that related researches on NST also bring new inspirations for other areas and accelerate the development of a wider vision community:\\ \textbf{1)} For the area of \emph{Image Reconstruction}, derived from NST, Ulyanov \etal \cite{ulyanov2017deep} propose a novel deep image prior, which replaces the manually-designed total variation regulariser in \cite{mahendran2015understanding} with a randomly initialised deep neural network.
+During the period of preparing this review, we are also delighted to find that related researches on NST also bring new inspirations for other areas \cite{ulyanov2017deep,upchurch2017deep,he2018deep,fan2018decouple,atapour2018real} and accelerate the development of a wider vision community.
+For the area of \emph{Image Reconstruction}, inspired by NST, Ulyanov \etal \cite{ulyanov2017deep} propose a novel deep image prior, which replaces the manually-designed total variation regulariser in \cite{mahendran2015understanding} with a randomly initialised deep neural network.
 Given a task-dependent loss function $\mathcal{L}$, an image $I_o$ and a fixed uniform noise $z$ as inputs, their algorithm can be formulated as: